 Counterpoint technique in which the interval direction is changed.
-Each ascending interval becomes a descending interval and vice versa.
-An example from Bach's BWV 772 Invention.
-This motive:
+Any ascending interval becomes a descending interval and vice versa.
+An example from Bach's Invention BWV 772.

 Is transformed by inversion: